 The transition planning team determines a schedule to review, evaluate, and update the plan at least once per year.
-Monitor how everyone is doing with their tasks and adjust the plan if need be.
+Monitor how everyone is doing with his or her tasks and adjust the plan if need be.

 Step 6 Hold an Exit Meeting